wolfeidau/keycloak-docker-compose/README.md

 This is project is used to demonstrate how to configure [Keycloak](http://www.keycloak.org/index.html), which is developed by [Redhat](https://www.redhat.com/en), as an IDP for federated login to AWS.

+For more information read my blog post on [AWS User Federation with Keycloak](https://www.wolfe.id.au/2017/11/05/aws-user-federation-with-keycloak/).

 # usage

 ```